-Because the Proposed Action would have no effect on the LPC, would have only discountable impacts to suitable LPC habitat, and would not contribute incrementally to cumulative impacts on the species, this issue was not carried forward for detailed analysis.
+Because the Proposed Action may affect but is not likely to adversely affect the LPC, would have only discountable impacts to suitable LPC habitat, and would not contribute incrementally to cumulative impacts on the species, this issue was not carried forward for detailed analysis.

-AIB Issue 16.
+AIB Issue 15.
 Raptors